orca-accelerator/orca-website/README.md

 ## Creating a new page

-You can create a new page using the `hugo new content` command, for example:
+You can create a new page using the `hugo new content` command, for example, from within the `website` directory,

 ```
 hugo new content content/docs/docs/storage.md